casouri/vundo/README.txt

     (set-face-attribute 'vundo-default nil :family "Symbola")

+Diff:

+Vundo uses Emacs' facilities to provide diffs among arbitrary undo
+states: just (m)ark and (d)iff.

+Terminal users may encounter unwanted control characters in the diff output.
+Emacs colors diff buffers itself, so this can be remedied by instructing diff not to print color codes:

+    (setq diff-switches "-u --color=never")

 Comparing to undo-tree:

 Vundo doesn’t need to be turned on all the time nor replace the undo commands like undo-tree does.
 Vundo displays the tree horizontally, whereas undo-tree displays a tree vertically.
-Vundo doesn’t have many advanced features that undo-tree does (like showing diff), and most probably will not add those features in the future.
+Diff is provided on-demand between any nodes, not just the node immediately prior.

 Tests: